fabulous-dev/Fabulous/docs/content/en/docs/v1/api/controls/listview.md

 With that, this simple list views scale to > 10,000 items on a modern phone, though your mileage may vary.
 There are many other techniques (e.g. save the latest collection of visual element descriptions in the model, or to use a `ConditionalWeakTable` to associate it with the latest model).
 We will document further techniques in due course.

-Thre is also an `itemDisappearing` event for `ListView` that can be used to discard data from the underlying model and restrict the range of visual items that need to be generated.
+There is also an `itemDisappearing` event for `ListView` that can be used to discard data from the underlying model and restrict the range of visual items that need to be generated.